jsenv/core/docs/exploring/readme.md

 The image below is a screenshot of this toolbar.

 ![jsenv toolbar screenshot](./toolbar.png)

+> The toolbar is inside an iframe meaning that it cannot conflict with your page css or js.

 The toolbar is composed as shown in the following image: